mohakmalviya/tic-tac-toe-bolt/README.md

-# Tic-Tac-Toe Special Edition 🎮
+# Tic-Tac-Toe Bolt 🎮

-A modern React Native tic-tac-toe game with unique piece lifecycle mechanics and **real-time multiplayer** support!
+A modern, feature-rich Tic-Tac-Toe game built with React Native and Expo.
+This isn't your ordinary Tic-Tac-Toe - it features innovative gameplay mechanics, beautiful theming, and both local and online multiplayer modes.

 ## 🌟 Features